spiraldb/vortex/README.md

 ### Compression

-A compression algorithm has been built based on the [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) paper.
+Vortex compression is built based on the [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) paper.

 Roughly, for each chunk of data a sample is taken and a set of encodings are attempted.
 The best performing encoding